-- Clarifying changes to the definitions for "true party(ies) of interest" and "financiers" to clearly differentiate the two. - New language detailing that employees of producers or processors that receive commission-based compensation are not considered true parties of interest so long as the following conditions are met: - The commission-based compensation arrangement does not create a default true party of interest relationship. - The commission-based compensation arrangement between a licensee and employee is in writing, no more than 5% of the gross profits may be given to any one employee under such an arrangement, and an employee receiving commission-based compensation is listed as an employee of the licensee with the Washington State Employment Security Department. - Commission-based compensation arrangements are not permissible for employees of retailers due to concerns about sales-incentive based compensation and promoting over consumption, etc. - New language clarifying that a consultant that receives a flat or hourly rate compensation under a written contractual agreement is not a true party of interest so long as the consultant does not receive any percentage of profits or interest in the licensed business or management or control of the licensed business such that would indicate or create a true party of interest relationship.
+- Clarifying changes to the definitions for "true party(ies) of interest" and "financiers" to clearly differentiate the two. - New language detailing that employees of producers or processors that receive commission-based compensation are not considered true parties of interest so long as the following conditions are met: - The commission-based compensation arrangement does not create a default true party of interest relationship. - o The commission-based compensation arrangement between a licensee and employee is in writing, no more than 5% of the gross profits may be given to any one employee under such an arrangement, and an employee receiving commission-based compensation is listed as an employee of the licensee with the Washington State Employment Security Department.